 The audio and video files are imported directly from the browser to this online software which then uses automatic speech recognition to transcribe them.

-Trint can be accessed through the web-based interface or through its iOS app, making it a great Rev.com alternative for Mac and Windows users.
+Trint can be accessed through the web-based interface or through its iOS and Android mobile app, making it a great Rev.com alternative for Mac and Windows users.
 It is always a tap of a finger away and great for lazy individuals as no software download is necessary.

-It supports effective collaboration through its editing and commenting features and provides with its personal dictionary, which ensures that the transcription is free of grammatical errors.
+It supports effective collaboration through its editing and commenting features and provides a custom dictionary, which ensures that the transcription is free of grammatical errors.
 It allows you to transcribe audio or video clips of just about every type, including .mp3, .mp4, .aac, .wav, and .mov.

 Furthermore, text can be exported through several file formats including .docx, .srt, .txt, .html, and .csv.

-It supports up to 31 other languages and offers real-time transcription in 15 languages within 3 seconds only.
+It supports more than 30 languages and offers live transcription from mobile or desktop in up to 3 seconds.
 The availability of a mobile application and its quick turnaround times makes this one of the best Rev transcription alternatives.

 Another thing we love about Trint is the world-class security they offer to keep your data secure.
 As a fully ISO-certified tool, Trint goes above and beyond to ensure secure data uploads, exports, and transfers, offering the highest levels of physical and infrastructure security.
 That means you can feel confident that any sensitive or confidential data you need to have transcribed will remain private and safe at all times.